consentsam/learnledger/tests/api/README.md

 # API Tests

-This directory contains tests for the ProjectLedger API endpoints.
+This directory contains tests for the LearnLedger API endpoints.
 These tests verify that the API functions correctly after removing the EIP authentication.

 ## Test Structure